TheM1ddleM1n/TheM1ddleM1n/README.md

 ## 🎯 What I'm Working On

 - 🎮 Next-generation Miniblox client modifications
-- 📚 Deepening expertise in modern JavaScript frameworks
-- 🌟 Contributing to open-source automation and developer tools
+- 🌟 Contributing to open-source code
-- 💡 Building resources that help other developers succeed
+- 💡 Building resources that help other devs succeed!

 ---